snt-arg/dynamic_visual_sgraphs/README.md

 ## 🐋 Docker

-For a fully reproducible and environment-independent setup, check the [Docker](/docker) section.
+For a fully reproducible, environment-independent setup, see the [Docker](/docker) section.

 ## 📏 Benchmarking

 To evaluate vS-Graphs against other visual SLAM frameworks, read the [evaluation and benchmarking documentation](/evaluation/README.md).
+You can find sample evaluation results on the [vS-Graphs results page](https://snt-arg.github.io/vsgraphs-results/).

 ## 📚 Citation